TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendRouting/Index.rst

 internally redirect to a restricted route (having a session token).
 The goal is to protect and keep information about the current session token internal.

-The request sequence in the TYPO3 core looks like this:
+The request sequence in the TYPO3 Core  looks like this:

 * HTTP request to `https://example.org/typo3/` having a valid user session
 * internally **public** backend route `/login` is processed